FERS 0.1.0

 Writes additive FERS output metadata attributes to an open HDF5 file.

-References logging::FATAL, serial::hdf5_global_mutex, logging::INFO, LOG, params::rate(), params::startTime(), and serial::writeOutputFileMetadataAttributes().
+References c, logging::FATAL, serial::hdf5_global_mutex, logging::INFO, LOG, max, params::rate(), params::startTime(), and serial::writeOutputFileMetadataAttributes().

-Referenced by processing::finalizeCwReceiver().
+Referenced by serial::Hdf5OutputSink::Impl::closeStreamingStream().

 + Here is the call graph for this function: